yangoliver/yangoliver.github.io/_posts/2015/2015-07-29-net-write-latency.md

 ---
 layout: post
 title: Network write system call latency
+description: An issue related to 2ms latency in 10G network.
+Using ftrace to diagnosis network latency problems.
 categories:
 - [English, Software]
 tags:
 - [network, perf, linux]
 ---

+>This article was firstly published from <http://oliveryang.net>.
+The content reuse need include the original link.

 Today, one guy told me he observed the write system call latency for 80 bytes write is about 2ms on a 10G network.
 He suspected that this indicates some network latency problems.